RasaHQ/rasa/CONTRIBUTING.md

 #### Draft PRs

-To get some quick initial feedback from the Rasa team, you can create a draft pull request.
+If you're ready to get some quick initial feedback from the Rasa team, you can create a draft pull request.

 #### PRs should be a reasonable length